Training & Education

 WSCJTC

-Patrol Tactics Instructor Re-Certification 2191 WSCJTC
+Patrol Tactics Instructor Re-Certification 2191 Locations will vary by session.

 Given a written and practical exam composed of vehicle contacts, person contacts and structural clearing.
 Participants will demonstrate the following skills: